tsedio/tsed/docs/getting-started/README.md

 ## Platform plugins support

-Here the plugins provided by Ts.ED and the compatibility with the different platforms:
+Here are the plugins provided by Ts.ED and the compatibility with the different platforms:

 <div class="table-features">